rtaormina/waterwatch/docs/e2e_testing/collection/e2e-collection-002.md

 ## Test Case ID
-`E2E-ADD_MEASUREMENT-006`
+`E2E-COLLECTION-002`

 ## Title
-Try to add a measurement with some data
+Add a measurement with very high data

 ## Tested By
 `Erik Koprivanacz`

 ## Test Description
-Tries to fill out the form partially, but still expects errors to pop up
+Adds a measurement with outlier data, checks if the confirmation pop up contains the right text, and checks if the measurement appears on the map.

 ## Preconditions
+There are no other measurements in the database

 ## Test Steps
 1. Go to home page